xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 ![semataryvsbeatles](/images/semataryvsbeatles.JPG)

 Gutless closed the show with force as their vocalist commanded the room: "now fucking kill each other".
-The crowd followed up with chaos, as the death metal band performed their unceasingly heavy set driven by tight drums and guitars, anchored by guttural, low-end vocals.
+The crowd responded with chaos, as the death metal band performed their unceasingly heavy set driven by tight drums and guitars, anchored by guttural, low-end vocals.
 From that point on, everything blurred together as I joined the mosh.
 There were so many people in there, one of the most tightly packed I have ever been in.
 <br>
 <br>
 Trying to catch a coach back to Geelong in time with my friends, I just managed to escape with my camera before their set ended, as their last song was starting.
 Walking out of Spit I realised that my leg was injured, but all things considered I got away relatively unharmed.

 ![gutless](/images/gutless1.JPG)

-Over the road from Spit, the 10:30 coach thatmy friends and I were trying to catch did not arrive at  10:30, or 11:00...
+Over the road from Spit, the 10:30 coach that my friends and I were trying to catch did not arrive at  10:30, or 11:00...
 A comforting voice over a loudspeaker told everyone waiting for a coach to "stand by and see what happens", later telling us that a replacement coach would come shortly after, "fingers crossed".
 Very reassuring.
 <br>
 <br>
 Approaching 12:00, an empty coach finally arrived and took us home, bringing us back by 2:00 <333